tmbluth/Learning-Text-Analytics/North_Korea_Senitment_Analysis.md

 rm(api_key, api_secret, token_key, token_secret)
 ```

 Of interest, as of late, is the news of North Korea.
 Much of the world has dubbed North Korea as a dangerous hermit state that bullies other countries and threatens its own citizens.
 We are obviously being fed some negative news about North Korea and are likely taking a similar sentiment ourselves.
-We can get a pulse on what sentiment is surrounding the topic by analyzing the posts with `#northkorea` as well as those from a satirical depiction of North Korea from `@DPRK_News`.
+I'll be getting a pulse on what sentiment is surrounding the topic by analyzing the posts with `#northkorea` as well as those from a satirical depiction of North Korea from `@DPRK_News`.
 This will allow us to see if this satirical depiction is actually similar to conversations that are likely more genuine.
 These were all posted on December 10th.

 First these tweets must be pulled and put into data frames.
 Each of the data frames will have retweets filtered out and will have their associated subject linked to each tweet.
 Then the two subjects - `#northkorea` and `@DPRK_News` - will be combined